OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 will accelerate the loops using both and discuss the differences.

 ### Parallel Loop ###
-In the last chapter we identified the available parallelism in our code, now we will use the `parallel loop` directive to accelerate the loops that we identified.
+We previously identified the available parallelism in our code, now we will use the `parallel loop` directive to accelerate the loops that we identified.
 Since we know that the two, doubly-nested sets of loops are parallel, simply add a `parallel loop` directive above each of them.
 This will inform the compiler that the outer of the two loops is safely parallel.
 Some compilers will additionally analyze the inner loop and determine that it is also parallel, but to be certain we will also add a `loop` directive around the inner loops.

 There is one more subtlty to accelerating the loops in this example: we are attempting to calculate the maximum value for the variable `error`.
-As discussed above, this is considered a *reduction* since we are reducing from all possible values for `error` down to just the single, maximum.
+As discussed above, this is considered a *reduction* since we are reducing from all possible values for `error` down to just the single maximum.
 This means that it is necessary to indicate a reduction on the first loop nest (the one that calculates `error`).